 At Warren we believe that children are more likely to achieve their potential when home and school work in partnership.
 Homework is given and it is intended that child and parent/carer work together to complete it.

-Warren has specialist resources and staffing to meet the needs of pupils who have significant hearing impairment.
+Warren has specialist resources and staffing to meet the needs of pupils who have a moderate to profound hearing loss.
 Some children may have additional needs.
 Arrangements are made to meet these needs following school procedures (see SEN policy for further information).

-An Individual Education Plan (IEP) will be written for every child with a hearing impairment and these are reviewed on a termly basis by all involved.
+An Individual Education Plan (IEP) will be written for every deaf child and these are reviewed on a termly basis by all involved.
 Parental involvement is strongly encouraged and the contribution of the parents incorporated into planning.
 Children also have the right to express their opinions and are involved in the review procedure at a level appropriate to their age and ability.

 Assessment is regarded as an integral part of the learning process.
 It provides information for the teachers about the child’s strengths and weakness and is a useful